 Read this and let it sink in: You are not anonymous.

-Just because Google’s data center is secure, and its partners are bound by its terms of service, does not mean either it nor its partners are invulnerable to a coordinated hacking attempt.
+Just because Google’s data center is secure, and its partners are bound by its terms of service, does not mean either it or its partners are invulnerable to a coordinated hacking attempt.
 As you may recall, it wasn’t Target Corporation’s IT department that caused its massive 2013 data breach, it was a third-party contractor with lax controls.

 Just because you’re a United States citizen doesn’t mean the rules are the same in other countries.
 Frequent visitors to Russia are “pretty sure” they’re being tracked.
 Frequent visitors to China are “absolutely sure” they’re being tracked.
 And once those governments have your unique device identifier, they can identify you when you return home.

 Just because Google (or Facebook, or whomever) has a “policy” about data privacy doesn’t mean it will stay that way.
-Silicon Valley’s spinning moral compass don’t give me a warm fuzzy.
+Silicon Valley’s spinning moral compass doesn’t give me a warm fuzzy.
 Google might be in the public eye, but what about that concert app you downloaded?
 Did you read their policy?
 Probably not.
-Do you think that comparatively tiny company cares as much as Google about privacy?
+Do you think that a comparatively tiny company cares as much as Google about privacy?
 Probably not.
 Do you think they have the resources Google does to protect your data?
 Probably not.
 Put even more simply: Policies are policies, not laws.

-Here’s the most important part: just because one source of data is aggregated, doesn’t means there isn’t individual data in the public record.
+Here’s the most important part: just because one source of data is aggregated, doesn’t mean there aren’t individual data in the public record.
 This is the real beauty of the New York Times reporting.
 With a few simple steps, their journalists and technicians – with no supercomputing power or complex artificial intelligence – could link up aggregated user behaviors to public databases (housing, political donations, etc.) and reverse engineer individual people from the aggregated data.

 Let’s ask ourselves some tough questions about location services, shall we?